 The best feature of these is the sole.
 They’re designed to keep their super-sticky grip on wet surfaces, so you’ll be extra sure on your feet.
 One husband raves about them on behalf of his spouse.
 “My wife loves these rain boots.
 They hold up great in the fall and winter as well.
 She can wear comfy wool socks and be fine if it’s freezing outside, and they’re not too warm in the spring or fall rain.”

-And they come in a whopping 26 different color combinations, so you should have no trouble finding a pair to match your favorite rain jacket!
+And they come in a ton of different color combinations, so you should have no trouble finding a pair to match your favorite rain jacket!

 Treat boots with a waterproof spray to prolong their benefits!